tabish-debug/new-dynamic-navigation/README.md

 ## Available Scripts

-If you have docker in project directory, you can run:
+If you have docker.
+In project directory, you can run:

 ### docker compose up -d